-Bed and Breakfast or other reservation-based lodging; and as a venue for private events such as weddings, corporate retreats, and family parties, subject to any restrictions identified in this RFP, NPS guidance, or other applicable federal regulation.
+Residential and Residential/Office use, subject to any restrictions identified in this RFP, NPS guidance, or other applicable federal regulations.

-NPS anticipates that the Lease will become effective once NPS has determined the proposed Lessee can meet all terms and conditions.
+NPS anticipates that the Lease will become effective once the NPS has determined the proposed Lessee can meet all terms and conditions.
 Key information about the authorized use is summarized below.